stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/index.md

 Once per short rest, as an action, you can unleash a powerful, bloodthirsty scream of battle lust and fury.
 Allies within 60 feet who can hear your berserker’s cry (including yourself) are heartened and gain a +1 morale bonus on damage rolls made with melee attacks for a number of rounds equal to your Constitution bonus.
 If you have the ability to rage, then you can use this ability as a free action when entering the rage, instead of as a separate action.

+A creature may be under the effect of only one berserker’s cry at a time.

 ### Rimehand

 <div style="margin-top:-10px;"></div>